I7-Examples/Bronze/docs/source.txt

 Hourglass is a region.
 Lower Bulb and Upper Bulb are in Hourglass.
 Instead of going to Hourglass when the player wears the helmet: say "You walk far enough in to get a view of sand falling in a huge hourglass.
 Though it is only a thin stream, it sounds louder than it should: the noise, magnified by your helmet, becomes too much to bear, and you retreat."

 State Rooms is a region.
 Law Library, Lie Library, Translation Room, State Rotunda, Parliamentary Chambers, Burnt Frame, Smoke-Damaged Chamber, Black Gallery, Armory, and Records Room are in the State Rooms.
 Hourglass is in State Rooms.
+The Gallery of Still Life is in the State Rooms.

 Apartments is a region.
 Private Parlor, Guest Bedroom, Upstairs, Green Bedroom, Crystal Bedroom, Gilded Balcony, and Empty Bedroom are in Apartments.